Are you and your spouse equal partners in your relationship? Or, has one of you become more of a parent to the other?

 - Ask, “you know what?
 I think we should share more about how we handle finances – do you want to know more?”
 It indicates a desire for more balance in your shared life and finances.

 I can’t tell you how many budding frustrations and simmering resentments you can prevent with a gracious, cooperative attitude!

 I do hope that this explanation of the parent-child dynamic makes sense to you.
-It is my sincerest wish that you feel equipped to notice and discuss this pattern in your own relationship.
-Most of all, I definitely hope you have a clear idea of how to avoid such a relationship imbalance moving forward.
+As a couples therapist, it is my sincerest wish that you feel equipped to notice and discuss this pattern in your relationship.
+Most of all, I hope you have a clear idea of how to avoid such a relationship imbalance moving forward.

-Working together as equals, you can, no doubt, take steps to develop a fulfilling and lasting relationship.
+Working together as equals, you can take steps to develop a fulfilling relationship.

 Are you are looking for relationship support and couples therapy?
 If so, I encourage you to consider reaching out to a couples therapist.
 They are relationship experts.
 So, they can help you by equipping you with the tools to communicate in more effective ways with your spouse.
 Together, you can avoid falling into patterns of parent-child interactions.

 Would you like to learn how to express genuine remorse after having an affair?
 Do you want to help heal your relationship when trust has been broken?